slerman12/Help-me/2-Opposing-views.md

 <!--Her maiden name, from her dad, Leb, means, "son of Rabbi."-->
 <!--plant/factory-->

 Samarkand, an ancient city in Uzbekistan, with [modest/beautiful architecture](https://travelcocktail.org/samarkand/), is perhaps the oldest historical city in Central Asia and ["one of the most ancient cities in the world."](https://www.advantour.com/uzbekistan/samarkand/history.htm#:~:text=Samarkand%20is%20one%20of%20the,goes%20back%20in%20remote%20days.)
 During ancient and medieval times, it was a significant junction of trade routes [between China and India](https://www.britannica.com/place/Samarkand-Uzbekistan), [as well as Europe](https://www.euronews.com/travel/2015/10/19/samarkand-s-silk-road-treasures).
 During the Soviet era, Russian was the dominant language, Uzbek the official language on documents.
 Islam is the dominant religion.
 Samarkand represents [a rich intersection of history, trade, and culture](https://whc.unesco.org/en/list/603/) as a city.
+Its ancient name, from the 4th centure BCE, is Maracanda.

 <!--
 .
 Since the 8th century, since also sharing religion with the Middle East, it [is an intersection of history, trade, and culture](https://whc.unesco.org/en/list/603/) as a city.